Outsourcing communication rhythm: what to send, when, and why

 A remote assistant needs a predictable place to report work.
 Chat is useful for fast questions, but it is a bad archive for decisions.
 Put the daily update in Slack, Teams, email, ClickUp, Asana, or the project tool your team already checks.

 Microsoft reported in its 2023 Work Trend Index that 68% of surveyed workers lacked enough uninterrupted focus time.
-A good cadence protects that focus by batching status into one update instead of 14 small pings.
+A good rhythm protects that focus by batching status into one update instead of 14 small pings.

 Use meetings only where judgment is still forming

-During the first 30 days, plan 2 or 3 short check-ins each week.
-Keep them to 15 minutes.
-Review examples, clarify the next rule, and remove blockers.
+Review examples, make clear the next rule, and remove blockers.
 Do not use the meeting to read the task list out loud if the written update already covers it.

 Gallup's hybrid work research points back to manager clarity, communication habits, and expectations.
 For outsourcing, that means the assistant should know when to ask, where to post updates, what counts as urgent, and which decisions stay with the owner.

-Write escalation rules before the first exception
+Write ask-for-help rules before the first exception

-Escalation rules should be so clear that the assistant can copy them into a message.
+Ask-for-help rules should be so clear that the assistant can copy them into a message.
 Name the trigger, what to pause, what to check, and who approves the next step.
 This matters most across time zones because a 6-hour delay can turn a small question into a missed deadline.

 NIST's Digital Identity Guidelines treat authentication and account recovery as formal controls.
 That is useful here because many communication issues are really access issues.
 If the assistant cannot enter the CRM, download the report, or see the folder, they need a safe way to say so without borrowing someone else's login.